 This post is long overdue as I am now accepting my two nominations for Blogger Recognition Awards.
 My nominators are the Retro Movie Buff and the Pure Entertainment Preservation Society for their nominations for this award.
 This is a thank you post for their kind words and nominations.

 As for my up to fifteen nominees, it should be any number of bloggers as there is a fantastic amount of talent out there in the entertainment blogging community.
 But, as I can only select up to 15, I’ve cut this list a lot.

 There are more than a few duplicate nominees from previous awards for my chosen blogs on this list of lovelies.
-This is as it’s my first – and second – time to receive this award.
-As is my norm, if you haven’t been mentioned, this isn’t a bad thing more that I’ve added you to a list for a future post like this…
+This is as it’s my first – and second – time receiving this award.
+As is my norm, if you haven’t been mentioned, this isn’t a bad thing more than I’ve added you to a list for a future post like this…

 To quote Real Movie Buff on the rules…